an island to oneself

 We spent the evening on the beach, making a fire and roasting vegetables on a hot place that we set atop of it.
 The caretaker sat with us.
 "First time I've ever seen people roasting JUST vegetables on this plate," he said.

 I smiled at this.
 We had a wild assortment of capsicum, kumara, onions... no meat or fish to be seen.
-This, was the best ever bbq.
+This was the best ever bbq.

-I watched sand bugs, leap all too near to the flames before popping out of existence.
+I watched sand bugs leap all too near to the flames before popping out of existence.
 The fire was the only source of light, aside from the stars, which we could see clearly from where we stood.

 We heard excited laughs on the beach.
 "This is amazing! sYOU GUYS!
 You HAVE to come and see this!"
 Emre realized that the sand on the beach had bioluminescence.
 We'd experienced this many times in the past, in water, when splashing around in it, but never in sand.
 It's a phenomenon I've also observed while flushing the head, waste swirling downward into a flurry of bright green sparks—toilet magic.
 All of us began to walk in the dark, watching as every step expanded outward with a green glow.
 It was unreal.
 An amazing spectral display, like an interactive installation, the ground drawing up color and light with every contact.
 By then, Joran, Elliot and Helena had gone for a swim, they laughed and splashed around, their movements clear to us in the dark because of the green glow.

 The next day, we awoke early and had coffee with Nigel.
-I brought fresh pitas I'd made, and had them with the gift of pekmez (mix of tahini and fruit molasses) from Tece and Emre.
+I brought fresh pitas I'd made, and had them with the gift of pekmez (a mix of tahini and fruit molasses) from Tece and Emre.
 What a great place to wake up to, I thought then, as I sat on the porch, warm cup in hand.

 Before we left, many thanks were said to the caretaker, for allowing us to see this wonderful place.
 Don't think I've seen anything quite like it.

 We set sail to Waiheke next, making a race of it, well, it wasn't a race until Dom raised his spinnaker.
-The black sail billowed ahead of his boat, and gave him great speed, we decided to do the same.
+The black sail billowed ahead of his boat, and gave him great speed, so we decided to do the same.
 Our gennaker was hoisted, freed, its wrinkles smoothed out for the first time in a long while.
 Pakatoa disappeared in the distance.

 We walked in silence, listening to the song of the Tuis, clicks, cackles, timber-like creaks, and other sounds unheard by human ears, beyond our register.

 Another walk we much enjoyed, was 'the loop', going through town, over to the bascule bridge and across it.
 The walk would take an hour to do, would take us right back to the Town Basin and was pleasant.
 At low-tide, we saw the long-legged birds with their thin beaks, poking into the mud for food.
 At high-tide, came eels undulating in the water, and cormorants swimming just under the surface in groups.
-Past the bascule bridge, was an field, empty, if it weren't for the local Pukekos.
+Past the bascule bridge, was a field, empty, if it weren't for the local Pukekos.
 Their blue bodies stood clear against the dry yellow, and greenish grasses, as did their bright orange beaks.
 These, along with the Kāruhiruhi were our favorites.

 I didn't care much for birds before we started sailing, but now I look for them wherever I go.
 New zealand is the best place for one who likes birds.
-Before humans came and messed it all up, this land was kingdom to birds.
+Before humans came and messed it all up, this land was a kingdom to birds.
 I like to imagine what the world was like then, when the giant Moas walked the earth, hunted by an even bigger winged being, the Haast eagles.

 The walks in and around Tutukaka we aren't close to forgetting.
 Long beaches, leading to tall mounts, whose summits reveal exquisite, and unique views of the world.
 Paths that can only be crossed at low-tide, made dangerous by the passage of water.